 Soon after that I took a crane truck out to the paddock to select the vertical posts.
 The ones I selected were fifteen posts of 600 mm * 300 mm size and of ten metre lengths ….. sufficient for the vertical posts in the house.

-….
-Recycled verandah boards used as a ceiling lining in our hall …..
+Recycled old verandah boards used as a ceiling lining in our hall

-We built the house in 1981 but the hall area leading from the kitchen to our bedroom at the end of the house, just had exposed undressed bearers which held up the practical chipboard floor of the upstairs level.
-My office was also adjacent to the hall.
-It to had exposed undressed bearers which held up the practical chipboard floor of the upstairs level.
+When we built the house in 1981, the hall area leading from the kitchen to our bedroom at the end of the house, just had exposed undressed bearers which held up the practical chipboard floor of the upstairs level.
+Likewise, my office which adjacent to the hall also had exposed undressed bearers.
 We intended to cover it in the near future.

-In 1984, Harvey and I began landscape work on a very good house at Clayfield.
-Clayfield was an elite suburb of Northern Brisbane.
+In 1984, Harvey and I began landscape work on a very good house at Clayfield was then an elite suburb of Northern Brisbane.
 The house was an old Queensland house which meant it was a house originally built in the 1940’s to enjoy the hot Queensland summer heat.
-Typically, the Queenslander is suited to the sub-tropical climate of Queensland of high rainfall and mild to hot, humid climate with average summer temperatures in the range of 23–36 degrees Celsius (73–97 degrees Fahrenheit).
-However, the type is found across the state in colder and hotter locations usually with adaptations to suit.

 Then I had one of our carpentry subcontractors we used in our firm come and lay all the boards in the hall and office.
 See the photos below.

-… Handmade staircase I built myself from timber slabs from a slab hut at Boonah from the 1800’s ….
+Handmade staircase I built myself from timber slabs from an old slab hut at Boonah from the 1800’s.